 The interior has been magnificently preserved, offering you an insight into the luxury life afforded to the castle’s residents over the years.
 The surroundings are beautiful, overlooking the town of Arundel and the River Arun.
 Over recent years, the cricket ground within the castle estate has played host to local and international matches.
 A walk around the restored wild water gardens is one of our favourite things to do in Sussex.

-Blue Reef Aquarium’s site in Hastings is one of the best in the country.
+Hastings Aquarium is one of the best in the country.
 A state-of-the-art attraction, it opened in 2008 with an underwater tunnel at the heart of the visitor experience.
 You’ll come face to face with oceans of fish, each with their own origins and characteristics.
 Sea horses, sharks and octopuses are some of the other creatures you’ll spot when you head here.

 The aquarium also has a Jungle Room, playing host to reptiles.
 You can get close to exotic snakes and bearded dragons within the space, each looked after with love and care by the brilliant professionals devoted to the cause here.
 There are talks throughout the day about the aquarium’s mission and how it’s making positive change a reality in preserving the aqua environment for future generations.

 One of the best heritage railways in the south of England, the Bluebell Railway has seen a surge in visitors since it was linked to the commuter mainline at East Grinstead in 2010.
 It starts off here and heads south, terminating at Sheffield Park station.
 Run mainly by volunteers, the historic line previously functioned as a commuter line until its closure in the 1950s, before the infamous Beeching cuts.